MichaelOreillyMor/BaseProject/README.md

 - The Board and its Cells using a MapBoardFactory.
 - The UnitStates(soldiers and monsters) using a UnitsBoardFactory.
-- The PlayerController sthat handles the state of a player(e.g: soldiers alive).
+- The PlayerController that handles the state of a player(e.g: soldiers alive).
 - The GameController that handles the match state and which player wins.

 The Factories use the PoolManager to get the cells, UnitStates, UnitConsmetics and